 The FinTech industry is still growing at a young and extraordinary pace, making the financial regulators around the world uneasy to understand these new technologies and how they fit into the existing regulatory framework.
 However, regulators are aware of the need for innovation, so they try to support and promote FinTech activities by creating regulatory virtual spaces.

 On the other side, they do not want the existing risks, especially cybersecurity and fraud, to increase with the growth of FinTech.
 New payment systems and instruments can compromise market integrity and, ultimately, the monetary policy; new products may be sold incorrectly to consumers who do not understand their risks or cannot afford to meet them.
 Apart from cybersecurity and fraud, developing risky areas can also include blockchain, Distributed Ledger Technology (DLT), and crowdfunding.
 As a result, regulators must find the right balance between competitive advantages.
 FinTech can provide the risks inherent in integrating these technologies with existing business models.
 Therefore, Financial services are among the most heavily regulated sectors in the world.

 Types of Working Policy of the FinTech Regulation

 Regulators strive to deal with all these challenges in a range of jurisdictions.
 However, it is still debated whether these policy actions will be sufficient to maintain a regular modernization of the financial industry.
 FinTech-related policy measures can be usefully divided into three groups:

-- Direct organizers of FinTech activities: It concerns regulating certain activities such as digital banking, Robo-advice, and payment services.
+- Direct organizers of FinTech activities: It concerns regulating activities such as digital banking, Robo-advice, and payment services.

 - Those who focus on using new technologies in the delivery of financial services: regulations involving new rules or guidelines for market participants to use technologies such as biometrics or artificial intelligence.